NextAlone/Nagram/README.md

 #### How can I help with Localization?

-Join the project at https://nekox.crowdin.com/nekox.
+Join the project at https://hosted.weblate.org/projects/nekox/

-##### My language is not in the translation platform / needs to be improved !

-Same as submitting a bug, plus you need to submit your nekox.crowdin.com account.

 ## Credits